pandosme/pandosme.github.io/docs/_posts/2022-10-08-head-counter.md

 # Prerequisite
 1. Axis camera
-Camera based on ARMHF or AARCH64 that supports AOA (Axis Object Analytics)
+Camera based on ARM7 or AARCH64 that supports AOA (Axis Object Analytics)
 3. [Head counter](https://api.aintegration.team/acap/headcounter?source=pages) ACAP
 4. Some client or system that consumes the events for some use case